SuperrSonic/makai-bookmark-tools/README.md

 This means that the output is named script.bin, the language code to parse is "en", and that you want to encode the file script.txt, it should print your settings on the console and begin the conversion process.

+You can also do: makai_aio -t "This is a..."

+To print the raw values to the console.

 Encoding a script is also useful to test every line for the dialogue screen limit.